-- central and local government departments, for example the Valuation Office Agency (VOA).
+- central and local government departments, such as the Valuation Office Agency (VOA).

-For an up-to-date insight into the profession and current market conditions follow property-related news in the national and industry press or visit RICS News and Insight.
+For up-to-date insight into the profession and current market conditions, follow property-related news in the national and industry press or visit RICS News & Insight.

 Look for job vacancies at:

-Speculative applications may be successful, particularly to smaller, private sector firms.
+You may find success with speculative applications, particularly when applying to smaller firms in the private sector.
 Larger employers may visit campuses and target certain degree courses to recruit final year undergraduates.
-Many of the larger graduate schemes have deadlines in November or December, and it is advisable to apply as early as possible.
+Many of the larger graduate schemes have deadlines in November or December, although you're advised to apply as early as possible.

-Continual professional development (CPD) is an important part of the role and a requirement of RICS membership.
-In addition to core surveying skills, you will be encouraged to gain a good understanding of business and management processes.
+Continuing professional development (CPD) is an important part of the role and a requirement of RICS membership.
+In addition to core surveying skills, you'll be encouraged to gain a good understanding of business and management processes.
 All those qualifying as members of the RICS (MRICS) are required to complete a postgraduate-management qualification within a set time frame.

 Senior planning and development surveyors and many consultants in the private sector frequently hold the additional qualification of membership of the Royal Town Planning Institute (RTPI).

-There are considerable opportunities for advancement within the profession as well as varied career paths, dependent on the organisation you are working for.
+There are considerable opportunities for advancement within the profession as well as varied career paths, dependent on the organisation you're working for.

-Generally, graduates start in trainee surveyor positions, progressing to experienced and senior surveyor roles, followed by the potential to take up management positions (including associate, partner and directorial roles in some organisations) or pursue further specialisms.
+Generally, graduates start in trainee surveyor positions, progressing to experienced and senior surveyor roles.
+After this, there is the potential to take up management positions (including associate, partner and directorial roles in some organisations) or pursue further specialisms.

-Surveyors who can demonstrate significant achievements in their careers can achieve Fellowship of the Royal Institution of Chartered Surveyors (RICS).
+Surveyors who can demonstrate significant achievements in their careers can achieve Fellowship of RICS (FRICS).